 Raising an amiibo from level 1 to level 50 will take quite a bit of time.
-The most efficient method of leveling up a Figure Player is to face it in a best-of-five set (configurable via game rules.
-These matches should be set at five minutes each and played on Ω-form stages.
-If done correctly, the FP should reach level 28 (give or take a few levels) by the end of the set.
-From here on out, switch Learning off and have your FP battle a CPU until it reaches level 50.
+The most efficient method of leveling up a Figure Player is to face it in a series of timed matches on Ω-form stages.
+Once the FP’s level is around 30, you can safely switch its learning off and then have it battle a CPU until level 50.

 During training, there are several strategies that apply to every character.
 Perhaps most important is that you should never charge smash attacks.
 Figure Players will get into the habit of overcharging their smashes and leaving themselves vulnerable to attack.
 If you break your FP’s shield, it’s fine to punish with a fully charged smash attack; otherwise, never charge them.
 Here’s another important note: don’t taunt at all.
 You may be familiar with the concept of “FP freezing” – when an FP stands completely still and lets itself get hit – and this is, in fact, caused by taunting.
 To minimize the risk of your amiibo freezing up, don’t taunt (but feel free to if its Learning is turned off).

 One thing new trainers get hung up on is their FP’s personality.
 To those curious, we have an in-depth post on personalities right here.
 To summarize, personalities don’t matter much and you should never try to get a specific one.
 This leads me to my next point: try not to give your amiibo any Spirits.
 Inheriting just one Spirit significantly changes your FP’s personality and attack values; these changes are so significant, in fact, that after one Spirit it might as well be a completely different amiibo.
 If you refrain from feeding your FP Spirits, you’ll be more in control of its attack patterns.